 Students are provided various opportunities to articulate opinions and to provide contributions into the evaluative and decision-making process of Southern Union State Community College.
 These avenues include the classroom/instructor evaluations, administrative and services evaluations through the institutional effectiveness process; and the Student Government Association and other student organizations.
 The Office of the Associate Dean of Students serves as an initial point of contact for information and assistance.
-Likewise, students may visit the Office of the Campus Director on the Valley Campus with questions, concerns, and to receive the appropriate referral and assistance.
-The Associate Dean of Students can also be contacted through this office on the Valley Campus.
 If a student wishes to disclose or submit a complaint or express a concern, he or she may contact the Associate Dean of Students to receive specific procedures and assistance aimed at resolving the complaint or concern through the proper channels.